pulp-platform/pulp-trainlib/README.md

 - Performance bugs in im2col/im2row with DMA loading (performances tend to be less than im2col/im2row with cores)
 - Missing integration for RNN / MHSE in TrainLib_Deployer
 - FP32 MHSA primitives (Input Grad)
+- FP32 and FP16 InstanceNorm's output do not perfectly match PyTorch ones (need bugfixing)

 # Contributors